 How do I get paid commission?

-When you have earned commission you can request for it to be transferred into your PayPal or bank account.
-The commission will be paid out 30 days after an order has been dispatched to the referred customer (this is because customers can return a product up to 30 days after receiving it.)
+When you have earned commission Awin will send the money to the bank account that you have connected to your Awin profile.
 Please note that the commission of 5% is calculated on the order value excl. tax, and no commission will be paid on delivery costs.

 Do I need a particular type of website to participate?